 We incarnated into this Lifetime already enlightened, wise, worthy, and inspired.
 Our hearts were wide open, trusting, and eager.
 As limitless cosmic beings we entered into our physical worlds, expecting and deserving all the joy, beauty, and goodness that Life had ready for us … and quickly we became humanized.

 We lost our courage and curiosity and were taught to cultivate an expertise of Thinking, instead of Feeling.
 Most of us saw a world crying out ”Look at what my Life’s done to me!” instead of “Look at what I can do with my Life!”
-We learned to judge and compete, instead of being reminded to honor and feed and collaborate with the lineage of the visiting others around us.
+We learned to judge and compete, instead of being reminded to honor and feed and collaborate with the visiting others around us.
 We forgot our indigenous spiritual heritage, the magnificent power of gratitude, and to practice daily self-love by filling our own cup first.